inbzar/docs/apps/docs/content/modules/multiwarehouse/inventory-module.md

 ### Order Placement

-When an order is placed, the Medusa backend uses the Inventory Module to reserve the ordered quantity of line items that are associated with product variants having an enabled `manage_inventory` attribute.
+When an order is placed, the InBzar backend uses the Inventory Module to reserve the ordered quantity of line items that are associated with product variants having an enabled `manage_inventory` attribute.
 The reserved quantity is indicated by creating a reservation item for each line item, associating it with its inventory item and a stock location.

-The Medusa backend chooses the stock location randomly from the available stock locations associated with the order’s sales channel.
+The InBzar backend chooses the stock location randomly from the available stock locations associated with the order’s sales channel.
 The admin can later change which stock location the item will be fulfilled from.

 ### Order Fulfillment

-When an item in the order is fulfilled, and the item is associated with a product variant that has an enabled `manage_inventory`, the Medusa backend uses the Inventory Module to subtract the inventory level's `reserved_quantity` from the `stocked_quantity`.
+When an item in the order is fulfilled, and the item is associated with a product variant that has an enabled `manage_inventory`, the InBzar backend uses the Inventory Module to subtract the inventory level's `reserved_quantity` from the `stocked_quantity`.
 The Inventory Module also resets the `reserved_quantity` to `0`.

 ### Order Return

-When an item in the order is returned, and the item is associated with a product variant that has an enabled `manage_inventory`, the Medusa backend uses the Inventory Module to increment the inventory level's `stocked_quantity` with the returned amount.
+When an item in the order is returned, and the item is associated with a product variant that has an enabled `manage_inventory`, the InBzar backend uses the Inventory Module to increment the inventory level's `stocked_quantity` with the returned amount.